rvagg/polendina/README.md

 ```

 The first environment variable will tell Puppeteer to not bother downloading its own Chromium, and the second tells it which executable to use instead.

+### Global and `npx`

+Running polendina with npm's [`npx`](https://github.com/npm/npx) tool (i.e. run as `npx polendina ...`) will avoid bloating your node_modules directories.
+Instead, `npx` will install a copy in your npm cache and run it from there.
+This can be handy if you have multiple projects using polendina.

+If you install polendina as a global (`npm install polendina -g`) then `npx` will even find it from there, avoiding the need to install a copy in the npm cache and you get a `polendina` executable as a bonus.

 ### Docker (for GitHub Actions)